SaTiSH-K-R/SaTiSH-K-R/README.md

-### Hi there 👋, Satish here
+### Hi👋, Satish here

-Currently looking for a full time role as Full Stack/Frontend/Backend Web3 Developer.
+Currently looking for a full-time role as Full Stack/Frontend/Backend Web3 Developer.

-- Here is the <a href="https://drive.google.com/file/d/1LrFJ_dx5fbF4x0f5bj9vzyDQP8YmKi_L/view" target="_blank">resume</a>
+- Here is the <a href="https://drive.google.com/file/d/1iL-wfvCwOB4Ng1KTOdSEmOjcL7uJxygy/view" target="_blank">resume</a>
 - Contact me in <a href="https://www.linkedin.com/in/satishkr1/" target="_blank">LinkedIn</a>

 ## Projects

-- **<a href="https://github.com/SaTiSH-K-R/huff-create3-factory" target="_blank">Huff Create3 Factory(Pet project)</a>**
+- **<a href="https://github.com/SaTiSH-K-R/huff-create3-factory" target="_blank">Huff Create3 Factory</a>**

   Minimalistic Create3 Factory contract written in Huff, a low-level Smart Contract language, to deploy contracts to the same address on different EVM blockchains.

 - **OTC Exchange**

-  This is an Over The Counter Exchange deployed to Ethereum mainnet, Polygon, BSC, and Goerli testnet and built for a startup.
+  This is an Over-The-Counter Exchange deployed to the Ethereum mainnet, Polygon, BSC, and Goerli testnet and built for a startup.
   This was completely developed by me. 💻*Developed* **Smart Contracts**, **Subgraph** to index/store contract events data, and **Frontend** to interact with the contract and subgraph

   **Link**: <https://aspis-otc-exchange.vercel.app>

 - **Freewill Finance(Pet project)**

   A Decentralized Finance where users can lend, borrow, provide multiple assets as collaterals and customize the tokens and amounts of collaterals anytime to avoid liquidation.
-It was deployed to Goerli Testnet
+It was deployed to the Goerli Testnet

   **Link**: <https://FreewillFinance.vercel.app>